 To find who you’re most comfortable with, it’s best to start early, visit as many sites as you can, Farecast your options, and see how you feel.
 If one site is offering fares that are significantly less expensive than all the others, be wary.
 Check out their online reviews before you buy.
 There’s nothing worse than getting stuck in a remote location with an unresponsive travel agent.
 Oh yeah, and buy the travel insurance.

-Chris Guillebeau and the Traveller’s Lounge both have good guides to buying tickets, and Dave Prine summed it up well here on the Indie Travel Podcast.
+Chris Guillebeau and the Traveller’s Lounge both have good guides to buying tickets.

 Vaccinations and medications